 How can I create a chromatic aberration effect?

-Go to the Filter menu > Effect > Chromatic aberration.
+In Ver.
+3.0, you can also select Filter menu > Effect > Chromatic aberration.

 (Windows/macOS) Ver.
 2.3.4 or earlier